Wonderful service from start to finish.

 The success of Family Mediation comes from the very nature of the meetings; each party is allowed the time and space to voice their views with an independent third party in attendance who has been specifically trained to manage the sessions, not taking sides and exploring all options with you both and the consequences of such decisions.

-Sam concludes, “We are delighted that the Government has taken this step towards supporting the practice of Family Mediation.
+Sam concluded, “We were delighted last year when the scheme was initially announced and that the MoJ has now added to the scheme to support the practice of Family Mediation.
 We have been offering this as a service for many years and have seen countless times the benefits that far outweigh the stress and costly process of applying to Court.
 Of course, Mediation won’t be suitable in all cases which the MIAM will determine, but where we are able to assist we strive to reach a conclusion that both parties and any children involved are content and able to move on.
 The fact that this voucher scheme has been launched will help many families across the country access this service who may not have been able to before.”

 To contact Sam to discuss whether Family Mediation may be a possible route for you and your family arrangements, you can call us today on 023 8071 7431 or email email@example.com.
 Alternatively, you may find the following resources useful: